kastiglione/kastiglione.github.io/_posts/2019-01-25-unified-lldb-print-command.md

 ### `vo` in Python

-The `vo` command is an alias for `frame variable`, and the matching Python function is [`GetValueForVariablePath`](https://lldb.llvm.org/python_reference/lldb.SBFrame-class.html#GetValueForVariablePath).
+The `vo` command is an alias for `frame variable -O`, and the matching Python function is [`GetValueForVariablePath`](https://lldb.llvm.org/python_reference/lldb.SBFrame-class.html#GetValueForVariablePath).

 It's fairly simple to implement `vo`, call `GetValueForVariablePath()`, handle any errors, and printing the description.
 The code is: